-Because the residual visual abilities vary among individuals, Danckert & Rossetti (2005) have recently put forward a new taxonomy based on the assumption that subcortical structures that were not affected by the cortical damage and the ensuing degeneration, mediate blindsight.
-This classification system consists of three subcategories: i) 'Action blindsight' is observed when an action is used to guess the localization of a target by pointing or saccading in the blind field; (ii) 'Attention blindsight' is associated with motion direction detection and implicit task interference effects of a stimulus presented in the blind visual field; here, attentional processes appear to contribute without necessarily involving a specific action.
+Table 1.
+Danckert and Rossetti's Classification System for Blindsight subcategories: 1) "Action blindsight" is observed when an action is used to guess the localization of a target by pointing or saccading in the blind field.
+2) "Attention blindsight" is associated with motion direction detection and implicit task interference effects of a stimulus presented in the blind visual field; here, attentional processes appear to contribute without necessarily involving a specific action.
 Conscious awareness of the stimulus presented in the blind visual field may or may not accompany this kind of blindsight phenomenon.
-Danckert & Rossetti speculate that the retinofugal pathway from the eye to the superior colliculi is involved in both 'actionblindsight' and 'attention-blindsight', although they may differ in the regions of extrastriate cortex involved; (iii) 'Agnosopsia' (Zeki and Ffytche, 1998) is used to describe the ability of the patient to guess the correct perceptual characteristic of the target despite being unaware of its presence in the blind field.
-This would include residual visual abilities that involve form or wavelength discrimination which is presumably mediated by interlaminar layers of the dLGN (Table1, Fig. 1).
+Danckert and Rossetti (2005) speculate that the retinofugal pathway from the eye to the superior colliculi is involved in both action blindsight and attention blindsight, although they may differ in the regions of extrastriate cortex involved.
+3) "Agnosopsia" (Zeki and Ffytche 1998) is used to describe the ability of the patient to guess the correct perceptual characteristic of the target despite being unaware of its presence in the blind field.
+This would include residual visual abilities that involve form or wavelength discrimination, which is presumably mediated by interlaminar layers of the dorsal lateral geniculate nucleus (dLGN) (Table 1, Fig. 1).